 Since most basements have an open floor plan, creating different zones can help the space feel cozier and more inviting.
 Zones also create spaces for your family to spend time together even if they’re doing different activities.
 For example, you may be walking on the treadmill while your children watch their favorite movie on TV.
 The basement is the ultimate multi-purpose room.

 Does your home have a specific color scheme, style, or aesthetic?
 If so, we recommend continuing that interior design while planning your basement remodel.
 This will help your feel more like a natural continuation of the rest of your home.

 If you have a small basement, we’d also like to point out that light colors can make your basement feel more spacious and airy.
 Dark colors on the other hand will make a large basement feel cozier.

 Each basement is different and comes with its own set of unique opportunities.
 If you’re able to install bigger windows, this is a great way to increase the amount of natural light in your finished basement.
 Also, keep in mind that you’ll need egress windows for all basement bedrooms so that they’re safe and up to code.

 Natural light can help improve your mood and make your basement feel more spacious when you’re done remodeling.
 As a basement remodeling company, we’d be more than happy to see if bigger windows are a possibility for your finished basement.

-Request a Free Estimate With Basement Trust
+Request a Free In-Home Consultation With Basement Trust

 This blog post has been updated.